alif0013/course-registration/README.md

 10. The i go to app.jsx file and creat 2 useState named remaining and totalcredit hour for handling the dynamic calculation in carts componant.
 Here i send data by props drilling method and recive the data and destructure the object in carts and cart componant.

+11. I apply the all condition and validation in app.jsx file in fullfill all the requirement .

+ [Note: Dear Sir, I am not comfort to write in english.
+Sorry For the mistakes]